 Advice before code.
 Clarity before commitment.

-Consulting is structured advice on technology decisions.
-Strategy sessions, architecture reviews, process mapping, and migration planning.
-For businesses that need clarity about their systems before committing to a build, an integration, or a replacement.
+Software consulting is structured advice on technology decisions: strategy sessions, architecture reviews, process mapping, and migration planning.
+It's for businesses that need clarity about their systems before committing to a build, an integration, or a replacement.

 Not every problem needs software.
 Sometimes it needs a better process, a different tool, or a clearer understanding of what you already have.
-Consulting engagements produce recommendations and documents, not applications.
+A consulting engagement produces recommendations and documents, not applications.
 The output is yours whether you act on it or not.

 When you need advice, not code

 Most agencies want to build you something.
-That is how they make money.
-We build things too, and we are good at it.
-But we have been doing this long enough to know that the most valuable thing we can offer is often a straight answer rather than a proposal.
+That's how they make money.
+We build things too, and we're good at it.
+But we've been doing this long enough to know that the most valuable thing we can offer is often a straight answer rather than a proposal.

 A consulting engagement might conclude with "here is what to build and why."
 It might conclude with "your current system is fine, stop worrying about it."
-It might conclude with "you do not need us, but here is what to do next."
+It might conclude with "you don't need us, but here is what to do next."
 All of those are useful outcomes.
-We are paid for the thinking, not for steering you toward a project.
+We're paid for the thinking, not for steering you toward a project.

-Each of these produces a standalone deliverable.
+Each of these produces a standalone deliverable: a written report, a visual map, or a roadmap you can hand to any developer.
 Each is valuable on its own, whether or not it leads to further work.

 Strategy sessions

-A 2-hour deep dive into your systems landscape.
-We map what you have, identify friction points, and outline potential approaches.
+A 2-hour deep dive across your systems.
+We map what you have, pin down the friction points, and outline the approaches worth considering.
 You get written recommendations you can act on immediately or file for later.
 Useful even if you never build anything.

-An independent assessment of how your current system is built.
-Is the technology sound?
-Are there risks you should know about?
-Could it be structured differently?
-You get a written report with specific, actionable recommendations.
+An independent assessment of how your current system is built: whether the technology is sound, where the risks sit, and whether it could be structured better.
+You get a written report with specific, actionable recommendations you can hand to any developer.

 Process mapping